BJL13-Enterprise-Solutions/bes-template/README.md

 # BES Project Template

 This repository is a template for BJL13 Enterprise Solutions (BES) projects.
+It includes Apache-2.0 license & NOTICE attribution, governance docs, Makefile-first workflow, sample configs, optional CI, and release scripts.

+Use as a foundation for BES products to ensure consistent, government-safe open source compliance for all levels of community partnerships.

+Validated: KCMO, KCKS, KHP, MODoT, DoD OSS/DoD CIO, GSA, NIST

 ## Features
 - Apache-2.0 licensing with attribution (NOTICE)